utsaslab/crashmonkey/vm_scripts/README.md

 8. Once all this is done, you should be able to ping the machine using the floating IP.
 9. To ssh into the machines, you need the private key (ask Pandian for the key - crashmonkey.pem).
    `ssh -i <path_to_pem_file> cc@<floating_ip>`
+10. In order to be able to cssh to the nodes, add the IdentityFile config to your ~/.ssh/config file (check the mail that I sent with the subject 'Chameleon VMs are up and running').

 ### Setting up VMs on the instances
 1. Once the instances are up, make sure ssh into all the instances work (sometimes it doesn't work, in which case you might want to recreate the instance).